makdefense/makdefense-portfolio/Cyber Security 101/Command LIne/linux-shells.md

 ## Reflection

-> This lab provided me with knowledge about
+> This lab provided me with knowledge about the interaction with Shells in Linux, the different types of Shells within the OS, Shell scripting, and their components, along with two hands-on examples relevant to Shell scripting.